Yismen/mailing/README.md

- # Dainsys Report
+ # Dainsys Report and Recipients
  A full stack package to add report functionality to Laravel applications.
+This package allows you to associate recipients (contacts) to your mailable files.

  ### Installation
  1. Require using composer: `composer require dainsys/report`.